apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 ### Disadvantages

 - Complex API with nested callbacks.
-- Limited total amount of storage (typically around 5MB).
+- Total amount of storage may be limited, depending on the platform and web view implementation.

 ## Plugin-Based Options